 Everyone who believes in random luck will celebrate International Lottery Day with pleasure!
-After all, it is on it that the main principle of this ancient game, the lottery, is based.
-You get free or get the opportunity to participate for minimal money (buy a ticket) – and win money or a material prize.
+After all, it is on this day that the main principle of this ancient game – the lottery – is based.
+You get free entry or the opportunity to participate for minimal money (buy a ticket) – and win money or a material prize.

-- The first known was organized by God.
-The ancient Greek supreme deity Zeus – from him came a proposal for the great warriors to take turns pulling out the pebbles stacked in a golden helmet.
-One of them was winning and made it possible to measure strength with Zeus.
+- The first known was organized by a god.
+The ancient Greek supreme deity Zeus proposed that the great warriors take turns pulling out the pebbles stacked in a golden helmet.
+One of them won and made it possible to measure strength with Zeus.